 LiveData and whenever a value in it changes, all the added

 ViewModel so that we can expose data to

 Expose data through Repository

 Data can be fetched from a remote data source or can be stored locally for caching.
 A Repository isn’t an architecture component but just the way of organizing data communication, same as the way in MVP.
-A Repository might have only remote data source or only local data source or combination of both.
+A Repository might have only a remote data source or only a local data source or a combination of both.
 This would vary depending upon the use case.
-Organizing data communication through Repository makes it extendable and easy to test.
+Organizing data communication through the Repository makes it extendable and easy to test.